Application for the July 2024 intake is open and will close on 19 March 2024.

 "From your personal experience, select ONE quality that you have acquired.
 Describe how you acquired it and why this quality is important to you."

-The application and selection processes are as follow:
+The application and selection processes are as follows:

 - A non-refundable application fee of S$15 (Singapore Citizens, Singapore Permanent Residents) and S$30 (International Students), inclusive of prevailing GST, is charged for each application.
 Each applicant should submit only one application form.

 - All applications must be accompanied by copies of supporting documents.

 - Applicants may select up to four choices of their preferred programmes during application.
-The four choices are ranked from first to last choice, and applicants are shortlisted and invited for interviews based on their choices.
-If you do not meet the shortlisting criteria for the first programme choice, you will be considered for your second choice, and so on.
+The four choices are ranked from first to fourth choice, and applicants are shortlisted and invited for interviews based on their choices.
+If you do not meet the shortlisting criteria for your first programme choice, you will be considered for your second choice, and so on.

-In addition, applicants who have interest in the Early Childhood Education and/or Social Work programmes should note the following:
+In addition, applicants who have interest in the Early Childhood Education, Psychology and/or Social Work programmes should note the following:

-- For Early Childhood Education and Social Work programmes – besides meeting the course requirements, applicants are required to rank these programmes within the first and second choice to be considered for shortlisting for interview.
+- For Early Childhood Education, Psychology and Social Work programmes – besides meeting the course requirements, applicants are required to rank these programmes within the first and second choice to be considered for shortlisting for interview.

-- The four-stage selection process for SUSS full-time programmes - comprising a response essay, an online cognitive test, a group discussion, and an individual or cluster interview or assessment centre - will be done on the spot within the same day.
+- The three-stage selection process for SUSS full-time programmes - comprising a response essay, an online cognitive test and a programme-specific interview or assessment centre - will be done on the spot within the same day.
 International students may have the option of attending the selection process virtually.
 Applicants will receive more information on the selection process when they have been shortlisted for interview.

-- On Selection Day, all your original and photocopies of educational certificates, result transcripts and other supporting documents must be presented to SUSS for verification.
+- On Selection Day, all original and photocopies of educational certificates, result transcripts and other supporting documents must be presented to SUSS for verification.
 All non-English international qualifications should be translated into English with Notarial Certification.